dsoutw/dWidgets-Android/docs/questions.md

 Q: Why does enabling a WiFi rule requires to grant the application the location permission?

-A: This is required by the system.
-Knowing your srounding WiFi routers gives the app a hint of your current location.
+A: Knowing your srounding WiFi routers gives the app a hint of your current location.
+Thus, the permission is required by the system to scan the WiFi.
 Please visit "[Wi-Fi scanning overview](https://developer.android.com/develop/connectivity/wifi/wifi-scan#wifi-scan-permissions)" for details.